iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/switch-to-UTXO.md

 ## The Problem with the Balance Mode

-Before Chrysalis, IOTA used an account balance model to track addresses.
+Before Chrysalis, IOTA used an account model to track balances.
 This meant every address had a single value associated with it, its current balance.
 This meant the ledger tracked **Address1**, which was associated with **Balance1**, **Address2** was associated with **Balance2**, and so on.